TungstenTransformation/KTScripts/How To Read Locator Settings.md

     DBLocDef.
     ```
 2. You can now see the attributes of the locator and use them in your script.
 *You can change locators, but you risk destroying your project.
-Be warned!!*
+Be warned!!
+Any changes you make to the project will not be visible in the Designer.
+You need to save, close and reload your project to see any changes.*
 ![image](https://user-images.githubusercontent.com/103566874/224002612-bc9f11a4-0327-49e6-aa6c-7e3f3763be07.png)